Petition hopes to axe Blue Springs’ proposal

-ActionStation and SomeOfUs hope to gather 50,000 signatures to oppose New Zealand Pure Blue Springs' current application to take water from Waihou River's Blue Springs.
+ActionStation and SomeOfUs hope to gather 50,000 signatures to oppose NZ Pure Blue Springs' current application to take water from Waihou River's Blue Springs.

-A spokesperson for ActionStation Marianne Elliott says, "The hope would obviously be that the Council would take that seriously and see that there's a lot of concern around this and that would really make them think twice about issuing the permit."
+Spokesperson for ActionStation Marianne Elliott says, "The hope would obviously be that the Council would take that seriously and see that there's lot of concern around this and that would really make them think twice about issuing the permit."

 Coca-Cola Amatil is the largest consent holder.
 The company extracts around 200,000 litres a day from the Waihou river.